tudipffmgt/HistImage2021/HistImage2021/README.txt

 HistImage/
 ------------------
 This dataset contains URLs directing to an entirety of 96 historical images of four landsmarks in the vicinity of Dresden, Germany.
-The original data is provided by SLUB Dresden / Deutsche Fotothek and is not allowed to be shared in social networks like Facebook, Twitter etc.
+The original data is provided by SLUB Dresden / Deutsche Fotothek (http://www.deutschefotothek.de/) and is not allowed to be shared in social networks like Facebook, Twitter etc.
 The images are saved after digitization in full quality as *.jpg files with a maximum edge length of 1600 Px and a maximum sum of both image edges of 2800 pixels using bilinear interpolation in OpenCV.
 The orientation of all images is estimated using interactively determined tie points in Agisoft Metashape up to an estimated accuracy of 2 pixels.
 A minimum of 15 tie points is given in all images.
 The tie points (markers) are given in the Agisoft Metashape .xml export format and are also converted to .h5 files.
-This allows the used of the hierarchical localization toolbox (https://github.com/cvg/Hierarchical-Localization) (Sarlin et al., 2020) and the import into COLMAP (Schönberger et al. 2016).
+This allows the used of the hierarchical localization toolbox (https://github.com/cvg/Hierarchical-Localization) (Sarlin et al., 2020) and the import into COLMAP (https://github.com/colmap/colmap) (Schönberger et al. 2016).
 In COLMAP the image orientation can be calculated via bundle adjustment.
+To reproduce the results of the publication it is important to enable two-view-tracks.
 This dataset includes the resulting sparse model in .txt files for further processing options.

 The purpose of this reference dataset is the evaluation of other feature matching methods.